 Elena Grigorenko, Ph.D.

 Dr. Grigorenko received her Ph.D. in General Psychology from Moscow State University, Russia and her Ph.D. in Developmental Psychology and Human Genetics from Yale University.
-Currently, Dr. Grigorenko is Associate Professor of Child Studies Epidemiology and Public Health, and Psychology at Yale, USA and Adjunct Professor of Psychology at Moscow State University, Russia.
+Currently, Dr. Grigorenko is the Emily Fraser Beede Professor of Developmental Disabilities, Child Studies, Psychology, and Epidemiology and Public Health at Yale, USA and Adjunct Professor of Psychology at Moscow State University, Russia.
 Dr. Grigorenko's research focuses on understanding the cognitive texture and etiology of language and learning disabilities.

 Lesley Hart, Ph.D.

 Dr. Hart received her Ph.D. in cognitive psychology from the University of Pittsburgh, with a concentration in neuroscience through the Center for the Neural Basis of Cognition.
 Currently, Dr. Hart is an Associate Research Scientist at the Yale University Child Study Center.
 Her clinical and research interests focus on reading development, skilled reading performance, and impairments in language and reading processes.
 Dr. Hart is particularly interested in children with complex reading profiles including difficulties with reading decoding, encoding, fluency, vocabulary, and/or comprehension.

 Ms. Macomber has a BA in business administration and psychology--theory and research.
 She earned her master's degree from Southern Connecticut State University in 2006.
 Donna is the intake coordinator for the Clinic and has extensive experience communicating with parents, teachers, and schools.
 She also has experience providing educational support services to children both in public schools and clinical settings.